 What Is Intractable Pain Syndrome (IPS)?

 Intractable pain is considered a constant and severe form of chronic pain that is difficult to manage or treat.
 Intractable pain syndrome (IPS) occurs when chronic pain progresses to intractable pain.
-IPS results in the dysfunction of multiple bodily systems, such as immunologic, cardiovascular, neurologic and cardiovascular.
+IPS results in the dysfunction of multiple bodily systems, such as immunologic, neurologic and cardiovascular.

 Intractable pain syndrome can be experienced anywhere in the body, including the joints, muscles, back, head, etc. Symptoms of IPS include, but are not limited to, the following: